Managing a large team is very challenging. It’s almost impossible to give every person the individualized attention and focus that they want and need.

 Even worse, if the business need changes, a manager may not have enough employees with a specific set of knowledge to meet that new demand.

 Rotating your employees around to different tasks helps keep a well-rounded team but also helps your employees learn new skills.
+This means that more employees can add valuable input and feedback on various projects since they have a more well-rounded knowledge base.

 Becoming bored in the role could make someone want to leave.
 Retain your talent by giving them growth opportunities and stretch assignments in new areas.